 Most stores will put extra items at the front of the store, next to the registers, and at the ends of aisles in an effort to make an extra sale.
 Avoid these impulse buys whenever you go shopping.
 Most things you buy that you don’t need eventually end up in a landfill.

 A funny thing about looking for how to buy green is that one answer is simply buying less.
 You can make a positive impact on the environment and save fuel by cutting back on the number of times you go to the store or go out shopping.

 Bonus points for walking or biking there whenever you can!

-Recycling isn’t just all about separating your paper, metal, glass, and plastic into their separate little bins.
+Recycling isn’t just all about separating your paper, metal, glass, and plastic into little bins.

 Just a few other ways you can practice the “3 R’s” are with a washable travel mug for your coffee or tea, a reusable glass water bottle, cloth napkins and towels instead of paper ones, solar-powered electronics, and rechargeable batteries.